warte67/SDOM/docs/SDOM_CAPI_Lua_Design_Complete_Integrated.md

    - Missing functions are filled from the nearest parent.
    - Functions not present in the SUPER chain remain `NULL` (or point to a null-stub).

-This flattening happens at generation time, not runtime.
+This flattening happens at generation time, not runtime, and applies only to subjects participating in the method-table dispatch family.

 ---

 ## 8. Global Method Table Registry

-BindGenerator emits a global table mapping type IDs to method tables:
+For method-table subjects, the BindGenerator emits a global table mapping type IDs to method tables:

 ```cpp
 const void* g_SDOM_MethodTables[SDOM_OBJECT_TYPE_COUNT] = {